 St. Paul’s Cathedral: Wedding venue of Charles and Diana, this Anglican church designed by Sir Christopher Wren occupies the highest point of the City of London.
 It famously survived all the bombing raids in WWII to stand defiantly amongst the smoke and became a symbol of hope during those dark days.
 To get a free peek inside you can attend a service.

-Big Ben: Big Ben is actually name of the bell, not the clock tower, which is called Elizabeth Tower.
+Big Ben: Big Ben is actually the name of the bell, not the clock tower, which is called Elizabeth Tower.
 Whatever it’s called, this iconic symbol of London is well worth a visit.
 Time it on the hour to hear the bell chiming, its unique note due to a crack made by the hammer a few months after it was installed.

 Tower Bridge Lifts: Built in the 19th century, the design of this iconic symbol of London was created in response to a competition the city ran to provide the best solution to the city’s need for a new bridge that didn’t compromise the passage of ships to get further up the river.
 Today we can walk across Sir Horace Jones’ creation and marvel at it as the road splits and lifts to allow the ships through.
 Check out bridge lift times to see if your visit will coincide with one.